Hear more about the 18Doors Rukin Rabbinic Fellowship from the Director, Rabbi Robyn Frisch.

 We are seeking rabbis who already have some experience working with interfaith couples and families, and who want to take their work to the next level.
 Applicants must be non-judgmental and willing to “meet couples where they are.”
 They should also be patient listeners, relationship-builders and connectors.

 We encourage all potential applicants to reach out to Rabbi Robyn Frisch, Director of the Rukin Rabbinic Fellowship, before beginning their application.
 You can schedule a 15 minute or half hour appointment with her at calendly.com/rabbirobyn or email her at firstname.lastname@example.org.

 The Fellowship is for two years.
-The second cohort will begin with an opening virtual retreat that will take place from February 1-3, 2021 and will continue until the end of March 2023.
+The third cohort will begin with an opening virtual retreat that will take place sometime in March or April 2022 (dates TBD) and will continue until the end of March or April 2024.

 Yes.
 All fellows will receive a yearly stipend of $5,000 upon fulfilling the benchmarks and requirements of the program.

 The time that Fellows devote to the Fellowship will vary from week to week.
 We expect that Fellows will spend approximately 15-18 hours/month.
 This time will include participating in webinars and mentoring, recruiting, planning for and facilitating workshops and programs, communicating with local couples who have made requests for clergy through the 18Doors Officiation Referral Service, and reporting their activities back to 18Doors.

 The purpose of these workshops and programs is to empower couples to become more skilled at navigating their interfaith relationships, to determine what is important to them from their faith tradition, and to increase their engagement with Jewish life and the Jewish community in ways that are right for them and their families.

 It is expected that each applicant to the Fellowship will already have a network of interfaith couples whom they have worked with – either through officiation of lifecycle events or in some other capacity.
 Additionally, Fellows will connect with interfaith couples through the 18Doors Officiation Referral Service, who they will encourage to participate in workshops and programs.
 18Doors will also provide some marketing support, but personal contact works best.